flutter/website/src/docs/perf/appendix.md

 interpret an OK frame rate to be 60 fps, while someone else might interpret it to be 30 fps.

-Numbers could still be noisy.
+Numbers can still be noisy.
 For example, the measured time per frame might be a true computation time of this frame, plus a random amount of time (noise) that CPU/GPU spends on some unrelated work.
 Hence, the metric will fluctuate.
 Nevertheless, there’s no ambiguity of what the number means.
 And, there are